-I’ve been to LGBT meets all over Europe and the rest of the world, a chance to

-  travel, see new places and make international friends.
-I also win medals and in

-  2017 I achieved my ambition to get a bronze medal at the Nationals.
-I’m fitter

-  now than I’ve ever been in my life, both physically and emotionally and that’s

-  worth more to me than my drawer of medals.
-Swimming has now become a great

-  passion with the added benefit of new team-mates and friends.
+I’ve been to LGBT meets all over Europe and the rest of the world, a chance to travel, see new places and make international friends.
+I also win medals and in 2017 I achieved my ambition to get a bronze medal at the Nationals.
+I’m fitter now than I’ve ever been in my life, both physically and emotionally and that’s worth more to me than my drawer of medals.
+Swimming has now become a great passion with the added benefit of new team-mates and friends.

-  Gay Star News have also covered this, click here to see their story.
+Gay Star News have also covered my story.
+You can read it here.

-  To find our other Out and Active Champions, click on their names.
+To find our other Out & Active Champions, click on their names.

 Tammy from London Royals Hockey

 Chris and Tina from Waltzing with Hilda and Pink Jukebox

 Joanie from Hackney Women’s Football Club and The Federation of Gay Games

 Ann from Gay Gooners

 To find out more about the club Out To Swim